Documentation Index

 First connection: the consent flow

-- Virtual Key — ties upstream tokens to the VK permanently; tokens survive session restarts and work across the LLM Gateway too
+The first time a client connects, Bifrost walks the user through a two-step consent screen: Step 1 - Identity selection The user chooses how to identify themselves for this session:- Virtual Key - ties upstream tokens to the VK permanently; tokens survive session restarts and work across the LLM Gateway too

 - User ID - a self-declared identifier with the same persistence guarantees as a VK